 In the end, though, perhaps Picasso's most profound legacy is his fame.
 No other visual artist has been the cultural icon that was, and is, Picasso Ruiz Picasso.

-For more information on Picasso, art and related topics, look over the links on the next page.
+For more information on Picasso, art and related topics, look over the links below.